Editor's PickWhat Is Zero Day Exploit? Risks And Why Is It Called Zero...

 What COVID-19 Taught Us: Prepping Cybersecurity For The Next Crisis

-There are predictions that the next big crisis might be climate crisis and global cyberattacks.
-The COVID-19 pandemic took everybody unawares including businesses.
+There are predictions that the next big crisis might be climate and global cyberattacks.
+The COVID-19 pandemic took everybody unawares, including businesses.

-The pandemic forced states and businesses into lockdowns and we saw the proliferation of remote work.
-Remote work initiative employed by most organizations brought with it security challenges as devices used by employers were susceptible to hacks.
+The pandemic forced states and businesses into lockdowns, and we saw the proliferation of remote work.
+Remote work initiatives employed by most organizations brought with it security challenges as devices used by employers were susceptible to hacks.

-One way to prepare for the next crisis is to be prepared, the response time in the case of a global cyberattack is key to arresting it before it spreads too far.
-This was evident in the quick response of few states and how they were able to arrest the spread.
+One way to prepare for the next crisis is to be prepared; the response time in the case of a global cyberattack is critical to arresting it before it spreads too far.
+This was evident in the quick response of a few states and how they could arrest the spread.

-The world has become a global village and boundaries have been eroded, and the pandemic has shown us that multilateral cooperation is the best way to arrest any pandemic, be it biological or cyber.
+The world has become a global village, and boundaries have been eroded.
+The pandemic has shown us that multilateral cooperation is the best way to arrest any biological or cyber pandemic.

-There is also a need to plan a strategy that will make it possible for activities of corporations and governments to continue in case of a global cyberattack.
-The world is going digital and any event of cyberattack will have disastrous effects if there is no backup.
+There is also a need to plan a strategy that will make it possible for the activities of corporations and governments to continue in case of a global cyberattack.
+The world is going digital, and any cyberattack will have disastrous effects without backup.

 How To Prevent Zero Day Exploit